md-razun/fullstack-practice/README.md

 This repository is set up for practicing fullstack development skills.

+## Repository Status

+✅ **Fullstack Practice Repository Created** - The repository has been successfully set up with all necessary components for a full-stack application including authentication, user profiles, and more.

 ## Project Structure

 - `/frontend` - Contains the client-side code